bvulaj/ask-these-questions/README.md

 ## Office space, hardware, and tools
 * How is the office space physically organized?
 Is it an open environment?
 Do developers get offices?
 * What type of hardware is provided?
 How often is it upgraded?
+Is it a company-wide standard or is it customized for the group/team?
 * Are developers allowed to use whichever tools they need for the job?
 Will the company provide funding for these tools?
-* Does IT/Development follow same policies and procedures with regards to hardware choices; operating system; permissions and admin rights on issued hardware; antivirus, DLP, and other security software; office suites; mandated software or "standard" installation?
+* Can I install the software I need myself or does an "IT Department" need to do it?
+Do I have to fill out a formal request?
+* Can I choose my own hardware, OS, and software?
+* How often does installed software, firewalls, proxies, etc. get in the way of you doing your best work?
 * How formal is the office environment?
 Will jeans and a tshirt be acceptable?
 If not, what is considered acceptable?

 ## Other